-The sick leave plans do not provide for compensation for unused sick leave upon termination.
+The sick leave plans do not provide for compensation for unused sick leave upon termination (some employees are exempted under old plans).

 Under all policies, sick leave may be used for illness, accidents, and pregnancy-related conditions.
 Faculty under the first two plans may use family sick leave for family emergencies.
-(For more information on leave for family emergencies and pregnancy-related conditions, see chapter two, "Family Medical Leave Act" and "Family Leave.")
+(For more information on leave for family emergencies and pregnancy-related conditions, see chapter two, "Family and Medical Leave Act" and "Family Leave.")
 The university may require certification of the medical necessity of the period of absence from work due to illness, accident, or pregnancy-related condition.
 Certification, when required, is requested from the attending health care provider and/or a health care provider designated by the university.